A Note from Jane - Sharing the Love

 I pair both the HOPE and the FREE coin pendants with my chunky chain and knot chain from Jane Win at all occasions — ranging from special events and daily wear to treatment days.
 Wearing unique jewelry that inspires from an authentic woman-led company is truly an honor, and I’m reminded of all of my milestone moments (and those yet to come).
 In creating my own personal ‘neck mess,” I am showing on the outside how I feel on the inside — full of HOPE and FREE!

 Thank you, Cheri, so much for sharing your story with our community.
-Please take a moment to explore the resources below for more information about Metastatic Breast Cancer.
+Please take a moment to explore the resources below for more information about early stage Breast Cancer and Metastatic Breast Cancer.
 Together, we can spread awareness and support those affected.

 RESOURCES